ivanferre/dbot/DevelopmentNotes.md

 ## The Python Requirements File and How to Create it

+List of articles on the topic: <https://learnpython.com/blog/python-requirements-file/>

+Head first to:

-Read <https://learnpython.com/blog/python-requirements-file/> but go first to the sections **How to Create Python Requirements File After Development** and **Best Practices for Using a Python Requirements File**.
+- **How to Create Python Requirements File After Development**
+- **Best Practices for Using a Python Requirements File**.

 Create the `requirements.txt` file from the `import`s of the `.py` files: